Create a flight plan

 - "Height above ground" and "Ground sampling distance"—define at what height your drone should fly to get the required GSD

-- "Flight direction"—set the angle of your flight direction, usually perpendicular to the wind direction
+- "Flight direction"—set the angle of your flight direction, if possible perpendicular to the wind direction

 - "Side overlap" and "front overlap" is based on percentage, and >60% is recommended (consult knowledge.wingtra.com for more detailed recommendations)